 A Deer Walks into a Dance, a world premiere by Fulbright Distinguished Scholar Victoria Marks.

 In A Deer Walks into a Dance, Alpert Award-winning choreographer Victoria Marks explores connection in a world of division.
-Using movement, text, and the deconstruction of a (bad) joke, she and five performers — Rian Alcid, Maya Billig, Karen Chuang, and Aaron Mason — morph into multiplicities of identities, propelled by a live drummer's urgent pulse.
-Language and experience vie for dominance, predator and prey lay together and recognize themselves in each other.
+Using movement, text, and the deconstruction of a (bad) joke, she and four performers — Rian Alcid, Maya Billig, Karen Chuang, and Aaron Mason — morph into multiplicities of identities, propelled by a live drummer's urgent pulse.
+Language and experience vie for dominance, predator and prey lay together and recognize themselves in one another.

 Victoria Marks is an Alpert Award-winning choreographer, Guggenheim and Rauschenberg Fellow, and Fulbright Distinguished Scholar, who practices knowing and unknowing.
 Her work for stage and film migrates between choreo-portraits and action conversations for individuals who don't identify as dancers (veterans, dads, moms, sorority and fraternity students) – and dances for and with dancers that fuel Marks' inquiries into movement.